cyber-shinobii/olinesecurity/cyber_thursday/challenege/netstat/splunk-netstat-01.md

 Ingest Logs into Splunk:

 	•	Choose your method of ingestion.
 For bonus points, use backend ingestion (via a forwarder or another method).
-	•	Ensure that the logs are indexed into the main index with a sourcetype of netstat_log.
+	•	Ensure that the logs are indexed into the main index with a sourcetype of oline:netstat.

 Extract Essential Fields: